author

 by Domingo Faustino Sarmiento

-Born in San Juan in 1811, Domingo Faustino Sarmiento became one of the most influential public figures in 19th-century Argentina.
-He worked as a teacher, journalist, writer, diplomat, and politician, and he is especially remembered for linking education to national progress.
+Born in San Juan in 1811, Domingo Faustino Sarmiento rose from a modest background to become one of the most influential public figures in 19th-century Argentina.
+He worked as a teacher, journalist, writer, and politician, and his belief in public education shaped much of his career.